Reverse Engineering Human Preferences with Reinforcement Learning: Analysis

-It is worth noting that, as further discussed in Appendix~\ref{sec:details}, we assign relatively low weighting to the log-likelihoods of the adversarial preambles within the loss function, thus prioritising their rewards over their fluency during training.
-Remarkably, the training still converges toward preambles that elicit high-reward candidate responses, regardless of their fluency.
-This suggests that grounding preambles---or other conditioning tokens such as reasoning tokens---to the manifold of natural language may not always be the optimal strategy. \paragraph{Are attacked responses more accurate?} In Figure~\ref{fig:topics} we show that the preamble-based attack is particularly effective at raising the scores assigned to math and reasoning responses.
-Since these responses are evaluated by the judge-LLM against a ground truth \cite{Zheng2024}, this raises the question of whether the attack has effectively made the responses more accurate.
-We thus evaluate all math and reasoning responses given by the non-attacked \texttt{Command R7B} model, as well as the version attacked with the preamble generator, and find that the accuracy rates are identical (0.25 in both cases).
-Hence, the accuracy of the final answer is not improving due to the preambles.
-On the other hand, as shown by the representative examples in Appendix~\ref{sec:responses}, the attacked responses have more structured reasoning chains, usually arranged into distinct paragraphs labelled with clear, explanatory headers.
+\paragraph{Are attacked responses more accurate?} Figure~\ref{fig:topics} shows that the preamble-based attack is particularly effective at raising the scores assigned to math and reasoning responses.
+Since these responses are evaluated by the judge-LLM against a ground truth \cite{Zheng2024}, this raises the question of whether the attack has improved response accuracy.
+We thus evaluate via normalised exact match all math and reasoning responses from all models, both in the non-attacked setup and the preamble-attacked version.
+We find that the average accuracy rates are very similar, with a slight advantage for the non-attacked models (45.9\%) over the preamble attack (44.2\%).
+Hence, the accuracy of the final answer does not improve due to the preambles.
+However, as shown by the representative examples in Appendix~\ref{sec:responses}, the attacked responses have more structured reasoning chains, usually arranged into distinct paragraphs labelled with clear, explanatory headers.
 We thus postulate that the improved layout may be solely responsible for the higher scores assigned by the judge-LLM, regardless of correctness.